 The price of this sleep sack is much higher than the others that we have gone through.
 The fact that you don’t have to buy multiple sizes or one for each season makes this brand highly attractive (you still need at least 2 because of spits and blowups).

-A couple of other noteworthy things about the Woolino 4 seasons baby sleep bag is the two-way zipper for an easy diaper change and the seat belt slot which makes using a stroller, crib or car seat extremely easy.
+A couple of other noteworthy things about the Woolino 4 Seasons baby sleep bag has the two-way zipper for an easy diaper change and the seat belt slot which makes using a stroller, crib or car seat extremely easy.

-✓ Pros: Various patterns to chose from, fits all year round and many months
+✓ Pros: Various patterns to choose from, fits all year round and many months

-✗ Cons: bottom parts is a bit long for infants, expensive
+✗ Cons: Bottom part is a bit long for infants, expensive

 Sizes: 0-6 months, 6-18 months, 18-36 months